 - Erythrodermic Psoriasis.
 A severe form of the disease, erythrodermic psoriasis can lead to widespread redness all over the body and may cause burning, itching and severe pain.
 It can also cause skin to come off in sheets, and changes in body temperature.
 While this form of psoriasis is rare, it can become life-threatening, so people who have it should see a doctor immediately.
 Treatment usually requires prescription medications or a combination of topical and prescription medications.

 If you think you may have psoriasis—or if you’ve been diagnosed with psoriasis and think you’re experiencing a flareup—it’s a good idea to see a doctor.
-For information about how we can help you at Skin Wellness Center of Alabama, please call our office at 205.871.7332.
+For information about how we can help you at Skin Wellness Dermatology, please call our office at 205.871.7332.